LEED BD+C: Retail v3 - LEED 2009

 LEED Platinum 2014

-To use the project as an example to share with the community, the store has a comprehensive describing its main sustainable attributes and schedule for monthly guided tours.
+To use the project as an example to share with the community, the store has an educational plan with signage describing its main sustainable attributes and monthly guided tours.

 Homecenter Cajica is located near the highway from Bogota to Cajicá, and also near the town of Chia, in a previously developed site.

 Homecenter has 31 stores in Colombia, located in several cities.
 This enterprise provides all the products and services that consumers need to develop large and small scale projects related to home improvement and construction.

 Homecenter’s target was to develop this store making its construction as economic as possible while maximizing its sustainability.
 To fulfill this target, the team of architects, designers and builders worked on the efficiency and economy of the designs, materials and construction.